Hypernetwork models are small neural networks for modifying styles.

 Step 3: Testing and creating art with the model

-To give yourself the greatest chance of success in unlocking the intended style, start by using it with the model it was trained with.
+To give yourself the greatest chance of unlocking the intended style, start using the model it was trained with.
 But don’t stop there.
-Some hypernetworks require specific prompts or only work with certain subjects, so be sure to check out the prompt examples on the model page to see what works best.
+Some hypernetworks require specific prompts or only work with certain subjects, so check out the prompt examples on the model page to see what works best.

 And here’s a pro tip: if you notice your image is looking a bit too saturated, it may be a sign that you need to adjust the multiplier.
 It’s an easy fix.
 Stable Diffusion can sometimes interpret color saturation as the perfect way to hit the mark, but reducing the multiplier can help bring things back into balance.